2014 Kia OptimaBuying Guide • Review • Research

 •Consumers can select leather trim options, a panoramic sunroof and Infinity audio.

 •From the exterior, the front airdam is slightly narrower and taller in appearance; this is a noticeable change from the wide 'grin' featured on the previous Optima.
 Some versions also come with a chrome strip bordering the side rocker-panel area.
 What remains the same is the sedan's athletic posture, along with eye-catching wheel designs.

-Comparable to many mid-size four-door sedans on the market, the 2014 Kia Optima is offered in several different performance types of which all include a four-cylinder engine.
+Just like most other sedans in this market, the 2014 Kia Optima is offered in several trims of which all include a four-cylinder engine.
 It is standard for Optimas to have a 2.4-liter four-cylinder engine with direct injection and 200-horsepower, on all models with the exception of the SX.